R-CF/ncdfCF/README.md

 ##### CF Metadata Conventions

 - Calculate parametric vertical coordinates.
-- Aggregation, using the CFA convention
+- Aggregation, using the CFA convention.
 - Support for discrete sampling geometries.
 - Interface to “standard_name” libraries and other “defined vocabularies”.